-- Do not stop taking this medicine all of a sudden without calling your doctor.
+- Do not stop taking selegiline transdermal system all of a sudden without calling your doctor.
 You may have a greater risk of side effects.
 If you need to stop selegiline transdermal system, you will want to slowly stop it as ordered by your doctor.

 - Check blood pressure and heart rate as the doctor has told you.
 Talk with the doctor.

-- When taken with higher doses of this medicine, some foods and drinks like cheese and red wine may cause very bad and sometimes deadly effects, such as sudden high blood pressure when you are taking selegiline transdermal system.
+- Some foods and drinks like cheese and red wine may cause very bad and sometimes deadly effects, such as sudden high blood pressure when you are taking selegiline transdermal system.
 This effect can be deadly.
 Talk with your doctor about your risk for these effects.
 Get a list of foods and drinks to avoid.
 Avoid these foods and drinks for at least 2 weeks after selegiline transdermal system is stopped.

 - The chance of a type of skin cancer called melanoma may be raised in people with Parkinson's disease.
-It is not known if this medicine may also raise the chance.
+It is not known if selegiline transdermal system may also raise the chance.
 Have skin exams while you take selegiline transdermal system.
 Talk with your doctor.

 - Avoid drinking alcohol while taking selegiline transdermal system.

 - Some people taking the oral form of selegiline transdermal system have fallen asleep during activities like driving, eating, or talking.
 Some people did not feel sleepy and felt alert right before falling asleep.
-This has happened up to 1 year after this medicine was started.
+This has happened up to 1 year after selegiline transdermal system was started.
 If you fall asleep during activities, do not drive or do other tasks or actions that call for you to be alert while you take selegiline transdermal system.
 Call your doctor right away if this happens or you feel very sleepy.